Building a Business When There Are No Easy Answers

 Until you make an effort to get to know someone or something, you don’t know anything.

 There are no shortcuts to knowledge, and most knowledge is gained through personal experience.
-Following conventional wisdom and relying on shortcuts can be worse than knowing nothing at all.
+Following conventional wisdom and relying on shortcuts can be worse than knowing nothing.

 The most important rule for privately raising money is to look into the market.
 You only need one investor to say yes.
-So, do not worry when thirty others have said no.
+Don’t worry if 30 others have said no.

-Running a startup is associated with two emotions: euphoria and terror.
-You need to have friends in your life who can help you through both of these extreme emotions.
-The author offers two types of friend he searches for:
+Running a startup involves two emotions: euphoria and terror.
+You need friends in your life who can help you through both of these extreme emotions.
+Two types of friends to have are:

 - One you can call when something good happens, and they’ll be excited for you.